Sadiya-Zubair/Data-Science-projects/Accidents.md

 ### Young Adults Year wise deaths due to accident
 ![image](https://github.com/Sadiya-Zubair/Data-Science-projects/assets/36756199/1c4f3544-b159-45e7-a292-b1617954c46d)

-## The Impact of COVID-19 on Death Rates
+## Impact of COVID-19 on Death Rates
 The reason for excluding data from the years 2020 and 2021 for the above was due to insufficient data availability.
 Only approximately 56 and 23 countries, respectively, provided complete data for the World Health Organization (WHO) during those years as we know the reason why "Covid-19".
 ### Year wise death rate of that 23 countries
                 SELECT "Year",